lucydot/ChooChoo/README.md

 ChooChoo is a **Ch**ecklist t**oo**l for educators.

-✨ ChooChoo encourages learning through self-assessment, collaboration and responsive teaching.
+✨ ChooChoo encourages learning through self-assessment, collaboration and diagnostic teaching.
 More on the underlying pedagogy can be found [here]().

 ✨ This repository contains an empty ChooChoo project for those who want to start from scratch.
 Alternatively, you can use or adapt an [existing ChooChoo project]().